Can you be forced to take a vaccine?

 (A thought about the graphic—if you are in front of the nurse with the syringe, you probably waited too long to investigate your options.)

-After the initial announcement of his Executive Order, President Biden very quickly changed the wording of his messaging from “mandate” to “requirement”.
+After the initial announcement of his Executive Order in September 2021, President Biden very quickly changed the wording of his messaging from “mandate” to “requirement”.
 He apparently thought that would elicit a less emotional response.
-Mr. President, we are smart enough to translate them both into = huge segments of the population MUST be fully vaccinated by Nov 22 [in October deadline for enforcement against companies was extended to Jan 4.
-And then on November 12, the U.S. 5th Circuit Court of Appeals blocked the OSHA Covid-19 Mandate pending appeals.
-However, many companies will proceed to require shots either because they believe in the mandates or just don’t want to continue being jerked around.].
+(They do think we are dumb.)
+Mr. President, we are smart enough to translate them both into = huge segments of the population MUST be fully vaccinated per your unscientific wishes.
+In January of 2022, the Supreme Court (thank you) blocked enforcement of vaccine-or-test requirements for large private companies but not for medical facilities that take Medicare or Medicaid payments.
+However, many companies will proceed to require shots either because they believe in the mandates or just don’t want to continue being jerked around.

 The CDC doesn’t consider us vaccinate until 2 weeks after the shot.
-The rule is supposed to cover federal employees, the military, companies holding government contracts, private companies who employ more than 100 (except oddly the Post Office) and perhaps other groups like colleges, if the feds can dream up an excuse.
-Only time and the courts (which are being flooded with lawsuits against the mandates) will determine if that executive order is constitutional and enforceable.
 Some liberty-loving states such as Texas are trying to pass laws to override the mandates.
 Meanwhile, employers are not likely to risk hefty fines, legal fees, and bad press by failing to comply with the fed requirement.
-Actually, some companies had already planned to mandate vaccines for their own perceived benefit.

 Click here to read an article about your rights.
-Note, although the FDA gave more permanent approval to the Pfizer vaccine called Cormity, that is not what is still in circulation…that is the old emergency use authorization just as the Moderna and J & J.
+Note, although the FDA gave more permanent approval to the Pfizer vaccine called Cormity, however for some time after that it was on the sidelines and what was available was the old emergency use authorization product.
+As of July 2022, I find it very hard to verify what is available that has final FDA approval.
+So,unfortunatley not able to give you “experimental” as a defense.

 Anyone who has studied the science and the statistics might conclude that we all have good reason to ask for a medical exemption.